rsharris/suffynx/discordant_mates/README.md

           > farf.${run}.${which}.name_sorted.MQ40.CP40.MSQF.fq
         done

-(4a) Convert back to bed format, of the anchoring mate:
+(4a) Find the location of the trimmed anchoring mates.
+First generate a temporary sam using the mapping infor in the original bam file and the trimmed sequence in the fq file.
     for which in distant broken bichromosomal ; do time (cat farf.${run}.${which}.name_sorted.MQ40.CP40.MSQF.fq;
               samtools view alignments/${run}.${which}.name_sorted.bam) \